-Canon 1D versus Fujifilm X100F
+Canon 1D vs Fujifilm X100F

-The Canon EOS-1D and the Fujifilm X100F are two digital cameras that were announced, respectively, in September 2001 and January 2017.
+The Canon EOS-1D and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2017.
 The 1D is a DSLR, while the X100F is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an APS-C (X100F) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably smaller (61 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.